jeangnc/us-visa-bot/README.md

 ## How to find the variables?

 - EMAIL and PASSWORD are your credentials to https://ais.usvisa-info.com.
+- LOCALE depends on your language, can be found in the URL when trying to reschedule https://ais.usvisa-info.com/{LOCALE}/. 'fr-fr' for France, 'pt-br' for Brazil...
-- SCHEDULE_ID can be found in the URL when trying to reschedule manually https://ais.usvisa-info.com/fr-fr/niv/schedule/SCHEDULE_ID/continue_actions.
+- SCHEDULE_ID can be found in the URL when trying to reschedule manually https://ais.usvisa-info.com/{LOCALE}/niv/schedule/{SCHEDULE_ID}/continue_actions.
-- FACILITY_ID can be found looking at the network calls when trying to reschedule manually, when you get on the page where you can select a new date, you should see a network call similar to https://ais.usvisa-info.com/fr-fr/niv/schedule/XXXX/appointment/address/YY.
-Facility id is your YY.
+- FACILITY_ID can be found looking at the network calls when trying to reschedule manually, when you get on the page where you can select a new date, you should see a network call similar to https://ais.usvisa-info.com/{LOCALE}/niv/schedule/{SCHEDULE_ID}/appointment/address/{FACILITY_ID}.
 Paris is 44.
 Alternatively you can inspect the Selector on this page and look at the value.

 ## Installing